tudelft3d/masbcpp/README.md

 ```

 ###Build with OpenMP support (multithreading)
-This is currently only tested on Mac OS 10.10.
-To enable multithreading support on Mac OS, do
+The build system should autodetect whether your compiler supports OpenMP and build masbpp with multithreading support accordingly.
+To enable multithreading on Mac OS X (tested with version 10.10), do
 ```
 brew install clang-omp
 ```
-prior to building masbcpp.
+prior to building masbcpp (assuming you have installed [Homebrew](http://brew.sh)).

 ## Usage
 See